 The Commission must give great weight to the issues and concerns raised in the written report of an affected ANC that was approved by the full ANC at a properly noticed public meeting pursuant to § 13(d) of the Advisory Neighborhood Commissions Act of 1975, effective March 26, 1976 (D.C.
 Law 1-21; D.C.
 Official Code § 1-309.10(d) (2012 Repl.)) and Subtitle Z § 406.2.
 To satisfy the great weight requirement, the Commission must articulate with particularity and precision the reasons why an affected ANC does or does not offer persuasive advice under the circumstances.
 (Metropole Condo.
 Ass'n v.
 D.C.
 Bd. of Zoning Adjustment, 141 A.3d 1079, 1087 (D.C.
 2016).)
-The District of Columbia Court of Appeals has interpreted the phrase "issues and concerns" to "encompass only legally relevant issues and concerns."
+The District of Columbia Court of Appeals has interpreted the phrase "issues and concerns" to

+"encompass only legally relevant issues and concerns."
 (Wheeler v.
 District of Columbia Board of Zoning Adjustment, 395 A.2d 85, 91 n.10 (1978) (citation omitted).)

-Since no ANC filed a response to the petition as advertised in the public hearing notice, there is nothing to which the Commission can give great weight.
+Since no ANC filed a response to the petition as advertised in the public hearing notice and no ANC filed a report to the record in response to the NOPR, there is nothing to which the Commission can give great weight.

-PROPOSED ACTION

-At the conclusion of the June 16, 2022, the Zoning Commission voted to take PROPOSED ACTION to:

-- Adopt the Petition; and - Authorize the publication of a Notice of Proposed Rulemaking (NOPR).
+At its September 8, 2022 public meeting, the Commission voted to take FINAL ACTION to adopt the petition and authorize the publication of a Notice of Final Rulemaking.

-VOTE (June 16, 2022): 4-0-1 (Joseph S. Imamura, Anthony J. Hood, Robert E. Miller, and Peter G. May to APPROVE; 3rd Mayoral Appointee seat vacant, not voting)
+VOTE (September 8, 2022): 4-0-1 (Joseph S. Imamura, Anthony J. Hood, Peter G. May, and Robert E. Miller to APPROVE; 3rd Mayoral Appointee seat vacant, not voting)